microchip-pic-avr-examples/pic18f57q43-cnano-ioc-mplab-melody/README.md

 ### Hardware User Guide

 This example code will show how to setup the PIC18F57Q43 microcontroller to trigger an interrupt when a change on a specified pin is detected (Interrupt-on-Change).
-Pin RF3 of the PIC18F57Q43 will used to indicate when the interrupt has occurred, and pin RB4 will be configured to use the Interrupt-on-Change feature to detect when the state of SW0 on the Curiosity Nano  has changed.
+Pin RF3 of the PIC18F57Q43 will be used to indicate when the interrupt has occurred, and pin RB4 will be configured to use the Interrupt-on-Change feature to detect when the state of SW0 on the Curiosity Nano  has changed.

 In order to configure pin RB4 to generate an interrupt when its state changes, the GPIO must be programmed to enable Interrupt-on-change.
 Additionally, pin RB4 should be configured such that an Interrupt-on-change is triggered on a negative edge since SW0 is active-low.
 The image below shows the complete hardware setup needed for all the code examples for the GPIO Class.
 The only component needed for this code example is the PIC18F57Q43 Curiosity Nano.